garywill/BigSearch/src/README.md

 - Add non-search navigation feature
 - Be compatible with others e.g. OpenSearch.
 Add or convert by 1-click
 - Be able to be used via CLI in terminal (nodejs)

-## For Developers

-> We encourage user to submit their customized search engines data to us after they format as JSON.
-Search engines data is AGPL licensed FLOSS.

-> If you want some search engines to be included by us, add/submit it to `enginesdata.js`.
-It is the core data of Big Search.

 ### Third-party libraries and components used